-We encourage parents to call the school to talk with faculty at any time or to use faculty email addresses to communicate directly See the Family Directory for a complete list of faculty names and e-mails.
+We encourage parents to call the school to talk with faculty at any time or to use faculty email addresses to communicate directly.
+See the Family Directory for a complete list of faculty names and emails.
 Faculty generally checks email sometime during the day but may not be available in the evenings.
-If you wish to communicate with a faculty member by phone, the best way is to leave a message in their voicemail box or speak with our receptionist, who can tell you whether or not the faculty member is immediately available.
-If the faculty member is not immediately available, please leave your name, phone number, and a good time to reach you.
+If you wish to communicate with a faculty member by phone, the best way is to leave a message with the receptionist Please be sure to leave your name, phone number, and a good time to reach you.
 Please keep in mind that full time faculty members may teach up to four consecutive class periods, and part time faculty members are not in the building for a portion of the day, therefore a faculty member may not receive your message until the next day.

 Parents with more serious concerns about the school or about decisions made by the administration or faculty are encouraged to discuss those concerns with the Head of School and/or the President of Trinity Schools.
 Note that the Board of Trustees does not act as an appeals board.
 Appeals can be made to the Head of School and the President of Trinity Schools.